aaronwyatt13/meal-maker/README.md

 # meal-maker
-In this JavaScript program I used my knowledge of getters and setters to create a program that would allow a restraunt to update there website everyday with a naw daily special and price.
+In this JavaScript program I used my knowledge of getters and setters to create a program that would allow a restraunt to update there website everyday with a new daily special and price.